Is your bill higher than expected?

 This value-added service is provided at no cost to you and can be scheduled to occur at your convenience during normal business hours.

-Most of the home energy audits that Brent Clinton (right), York Electric Cooperative’s Key Accounts Representative, does for members focus on “the basics,” such as tight-sealing doors and windows and proper insulation.
+Most of the home energy audits that Brent Clinton (above, right), York Electric Cooperative's Energy Services Representative, does for members focus on "the basics," such as tight-sealing doors and windows and proper insulation.
 On a recent audit, however, Clinton went to check the insulation under the house and found an iced-over heat pump, which the member had not noticed.
-“The auxiliary heat strips were providing all of her home’s heat,” he notes.
-“That meant some pretty high bills!”
+"The auxiliary heat strips were providing all of her home's heat," he notes.
+"That meant some pretty high bills!"
 Clinton advised her to call an HVAC specialist.
 The main problem?
 An unplugged defrost switch.

 Do you have a service that would allow someone to come to a member’s home and give a review of the home and offer advice on how to make the home more efficient and show them how to reduce their bill?